10 Reasons You Should Drive the Blue Ridge Parkway This Fall

 To sweeten the deal, all listed waterfalls are relatively easy to access and experience for all skill levels.

 9. Perfect Way to Get Outside

-Fall is one of the best times to get outside especially in the South.
-The elevations of the Blue Ridge Mountains welcome cool crip air, making it perfect for outdoor fall activities!
+Fall is one of the best times to get outside, especially in the South.
+The elevations of the Blue Ridge Mountains welcome cool crisp air, making it perfect for outdoor fall activities!

 Some of the best hikes along the Blue Ridge Parkway are Rough Ridge at Grandfather Mountain, Craggy Gardens, and Linville Falls hike.